jogonba2/Load-Balancer/README.md

 Next versions:
      -> Promisify request and replies
-     -> Distribute requests according to server's load and not Round Robin -> Dynamic configuration
+     \n-> Distribute requests according to server's load and not Round Robin
+     \n-> Dynamic configuration